 According to Lifesaving Foundation chairperson Brendan Donohoe for over 100 years the main focus of lifesaving organisations has been on teaching the public the Do’s and Don’ts of water safety, explaining how not to get into trouble, and on training lifesavers and lifeguards to rescue those in danger in water.

 This has been very successful.
 A hundred years ago, when Ireland’s population was two and a half million, the number of drowning deaths was over 200.
 Today, with a population close to five million, the number of drowning deaths is just over 100.
 The 21st century lifesaving challenge is to teach the public how not to drown if they find themselves in trouble in water – to self-rescue.

-Announcing the partnership WIT President Prof Willie Donnelly commended the work of The Lifesaving Foundation to date and added that the Institute looks forward to developing world-class drowning research including priority areas such as self-rescue.
-Prof Donnelly said that the new partnership demonstrates the diversity and impact of research topics that WIT researchers work on with a wide variety of organisations.
+Announcing the partnership SETU President Prof Willie Donnelly commended the work of The Lifesaving Foundation to date and added that the Institute looks forward to developing world-class drowning research including priority areas such as self-rescue.
+Prof Donnelly said that the new partnership demonstrates the diversity and impact of research topics that SETU researchers work on with a wide variety of organisations.

 Lifesaving Foundation Secretary John Connolly explained that up to now drowning research has been conducted on an ad hoc one-off basis.
-The Foundation board decided that it was time to put structure on its research and they were delighted to do this in partnership with Waterford Institute of Technology.
+The Foundation board decided that it was time to put structure on its research and they were delighted to do this in partnership with South East Technological University.